 - 6 million pounds.

 - $11 million.

 III.
 Critical thinking [4 pts]

-- If the elasticity of demand is -0.5, then demand is price-inelastic.
-That implies that the percent change in output will be smaller in absolute value (but opposite in sign) than the percent change in price.
+- If the price elasticity of demand is -0.5, then demand is price-inelastic.
+Whenever the price elasticity of demand is less than one in absolute value, the percent change in output must be smaller in absolute value (but opposite in sign) than the percent change in price.
 So if output increases, price must decrease by a larger percent change.
-Now firms' total revenue is given approximately by
+Now firms' total revenue (TR) equals price (P) times quantity (Q), so the percent change in total revenue is given approximately by

 Percent chg TR = percent chg P + percent chg Q.

-So even though the percent change in Q is given as positive, the percent change in P is larger and negative, so the percent change in TR must be negative.
+So even though the percent change in Q is given as positive, the percent change in P is negative and larger in absolute value, so the percent change in TR must be negative.
 Firms' total revenue must DECREASE.